How local political ads are popping up on your Facebook feed

 What you like on Facebook, websites you visit and videos you watch all play a role in how ads are targeted for you.

-You can find out who is tracking you by visiting ProPublica’s Political Ad Collector and installing a new plug-in.
+You can find out who is tracking youby visiting ProPublica’s Political Ad Collector and installing a plug-in.
 It only takes a few minutes and it allows you to quickly tag the ads in your Facebook feed as political or not.
 The plug-in only works on Chrome and Firefox browsers.